0x80/firestore-server-utils/README.md

 import { db } from "./firestore";
 import { User, UserEvent } from "./types";

-/**
- * Define all of your database collection types here.
-For sub-collections you
- * can use a function to create a reference.
- */
 export const refs = {
+  /** For top-level collections it's easy */
   users: db.collection("users") as CollectionReference<User>,
+  /** For sub-collections you could use a function that returns the reference. */
   userEvents: (userId: string) =>
     db
       .collection("users")